babalekpam/NAVIMEDI/replit.md

 # Healthcare Management Platform

 ## Overview
-NaviMED is a multi-tenant healthcare platform designed to connect independent pharmacies and hospitals.
+NaviMED is a multi-tenant healthcare platform connecting independent pharmacies and hospitals.
 Its core purpose is to streamline prescription management, insurance claims processing, patient record management, and inter-organizational communication.
-The platform aims to enhance efficiency, improve patient care outcomes, and ensure secure, compliant data handling within the healthcare ecosystem.
-It provides comprehensive solutions for managing various aspects of healthcare operations, with a vision to become a leading integrated healthcare management system.
+The platform aims to enhance efficiency, improve patient care outcomes, and ensure secure, compliant data handling within the healthcare ecosystem, with a vision to become a leading integrated healthcare management system.

 ## User Preferences
 - Simple, everyday language for communication (user is non-technical)